How to Juggle MCAT Prep and Work (It Can Be Done!)

 - While working, utilize your lunch break or other down time for studying

 - Ask your supervisor for a lighter work schedule during the week prior to your course final exams

-- Register for a MCAT test date in the summer when you might have less obligations or opt to just work during the summer and focus on school during the school year
+- Register for one of the MCAT test dates in the summer when you might have less obligations or opt to just work during the summer and focus on school during the school year

 For more assistance with juggling MCAT prep and work, remember you can always communicate with a pre-med advisor, school counselor, or upperclassman.
 Just make sure you seek help before you become overwhelmed and you will be fine.